bytedance/g3/doc/openssl-variants.md

 ## How

-BoringSSL is supported in branch `rel/boringssl`.

 ### Build

 - Make sure you have `cmake`, `pkg-config`installed

 - Build with `--features vendored-boringssl` cargo option

-### Package

-Switch to branch `rel/boringssl`, then run the build script or create the release tarball as usual.

 # AWS-LC